 - He tilts his head to one side to see better

 How is amblyopia in children diagnosed?

 - Test for fixation: This test is used for children who cannot speak yet.
-In this test, your child's caregiver covers your child's eye.
+In this test, your child's healthcare provider covers your child's eye.
 He waves a small flashlight in front of your child and watches how well your child follows the light.
 He repeats the test on the other eye and compares the results.

 - Vision test: This test uses charts with letters, pictures, and shapes to check how well your child can see.
 Your child will be asked what he sees on a chart across the room.
-If your child cannot read or speak, your child's caregiver will look at your child's reactions when he holds up objects or charts.
+If your child cannot read or speak, your child's healthcare provider will look at your child's reactions when he holds up objects or charts.

 How is amblyopia in children treated?

 Your child may need to wear eyeglasses to improve his vision.
 He may need eye surgery to correct a muscle imbalance in the eye.
 This will help the weak eye to see properly.
 Your child's healthcare provider will then cover the normal eye to allow the weak eye to develop and catch up.
 He may ask your child to wear an eye patch over the normal eye at certain times of the day.
 Your child's healthcare provider may suggest contact lens, eyeglasses, or medicine to blur vision in the normal eye.
 This forces the weak eye to see by itself so it will develop along with the normal eye.
 Your child's healthcare provider will do regular checkups to check the condition of both eyes.

 What are the risks of amblyopia in children?

 If eye medicine is used, it can cause irritation, redness of the skin, and headaches.
 The treatment to block vision in the normal eye may cause amblyopia in the normal eye.
 Even after treatment, your child's vision in the weak eye may return to the way it was before treatment.
 If left untreated, your child's vision may stay the same or it may worsen.
 Your child my lose vision in the weak eye.

 When should I contact my child's healthcare provider?